Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn new(address_domain: u32, base: StorageBaseAddress) -> List<T>
 ```

 ### fetch

 Fetches an existing List stored at the given base address.
+Returns an error if the storage read fails.

+## Arguments

-Returns an error if the storage read fails.  # Arguments`address_domain` - The domain of the address.
-Only address_domain 0 is currently supported, in the future it will enable access to address spaces with different data availability * `base` - The base address of the List.
-This corresponds to the location in storage of the List's first element.  # ReturnsAn instance of the List fetched from storage, or an error in `SyscallResult`.
+- `address_domain` - The domain of the address.
+Only address_domain 0 is currently supported, in the future it will enable access to address spaces with different data availability
+- `base` - The base address of the List.
+This corresponds to the location in storage of the List's first element.

+## Returns

+An instance of the List fetched from storage, or an error in `SyscallResult`.

 Fully qualified path: `alexandria_storage::list::ListTrait::fetch`